 Lesson #3 – Reexamine File Exchange Server Security

 A technology that is a choice target for hackers are file exchange servers that are used to receive send and data from customers.
 Many companies integrate file exchange solutions with websites and business applications but unfortunately will use unsecure solutions that have no way of tracking important activities like downloads, uploads, log ins, etc., use outdated protocols that are open to hackers, and have no way of controlling access to data.

 Companies should use the BA breach as a reminder to reexamine the security posture of file exchange servers and determine if there are vulnerabilities present.
 At Thru, this is our area of expertise and we have helped numerous organizations to protect file exchanges online such as Sage, Plus500 and Blackbaud.

 Thru’s file exchange and content collaboration Platform is fully protected from harmful traffic and cyber-attack with intrusion detection/protection devices that are actively monitored 24/7.
 The platform is GDPR-ready with features that make it easy to permanently delete EU customer data and record consent from external guest users.

 There are more companies than you may think that believe a data breach on the level of the British Airlines breach won’t happen to them.
 Instead of waiting until next year to ramp up security, start strategizing now and reexamine how your company is protecting its data online.
 This will save your company huge fines in the long run and will most importantly strengthen trust with your customers.

-To learn how Thru can help your organization to secure file exchanges with customers and prevent data breaches, download the paper → Why Choose Thru for File Exchange and Collaboration or schedule a demo today.
+To learn how Thru can help your organization to secure file exchanges with customers and prevent data breaches, download the paper → Why Choose Thru or schedule a consultation today.